Regional: Strengthening Coastal and Marine Resources Management in the Coral Triangle of the Pacific (Phase 2)

 Output 2: Coastal communities experienced in applying best practices in ecosystem-based management and climate change adaptation

-The WorldFish Center has mapped baseline data to assess climate change vulnerability in each country.
-Thirteen regional resource maps have been produced, showing estimates of reef areas vulnerable to coral bleaching, coastline length vulnerable to ocean acidification, land area vulnerable to submersion at 1 meter sea level rise, area of key marine habitats, and area of marine habitats under protection.
+Produced 13 regional resource maps showing estimates of reef areas vulnerable to coral bleaching, coastline length vulnerable to ocean acidification, land area vulnerable to submersion at 1-meter sea level rise, area of key marine habitats, and area of marine habitats under protection.

 Output 4: Effective program management established by ADB and the participating governments